H644b/BetterDiscordPatch/README.md

-# AutoVencordPatch (macOS)
+# BetterVencordPatch (macOS)
-An efficient program which patches Vencord whenever Discord updates on macOS.</br>
+An efficient program which (optionally) patches Vencord whenever Discord updates on macOS, as well as letting you install Vencord without user interaction.</br>
 On macOS, Vencord doesn't automatically patch itself when Discord updates, so this is a fix for that.

 ## Features
-- Patches Vencord (and optionally OpenAsar) automatically, even through Discord updates
 - VencordInstaller.app can patch Vencord without any user interaction, unlike the official installer
     - This is due to modifications made to the installer source.
 All references to UI in cli.go have been removed for optimization purposes.
+    - **You can disable the auto-patch functionality in the installer, while still being able to install Vencord without a UI.**
+- Patch Vencord (and optionally OpenAsar) automatically, even through Discord updates
-- Notifications are used to communicate failure and errors
+- Notifications are used to communicate success, failure, and errors
 - Very efficient, with <=0.1% of CPU and <5MB of RAM being used at idle
 - Most existing CLI flags are still usable
-- **You can disable the auto-patch functionality in the installer, while still being able to install Vencord without a UI.**

 ## Requirements
 All original requirements for building the official installer apply here.</br>